 Response to Day Zero

 The city has attempted to provide temporary relief to its residents by setting up water stations at various locations and is asking residents to consume less than 50 litres per day.
 Further extreme measures may be necessary, as the government tries to find a long-term solution.
 The response to the Day Zero crisis has resulted in a push far beyond Cape Town’s municipal limits to make people aware of the amount of water they consume.

-While much of water conservation efforts have been targeted at domestic activities, it is important that agriculture and industry also contribute to preserving our precious water resources.
-Treating water on industrial or agricultural sites not only lowers water consumption through re-use, but also protects rivers and lakes – the ultimate source of freshwater.
-Understanding that droughts stress these water bodies, protecting them from pollution becomes even more important, as pollutants concentrate to higher levels when less water is available.
+While much of water conservation efforts have been targeted at residential activities, agriculture and industry must also contribute to preserving precious water resources.
+Treating water on industrial or agricultural sites not only lowers water consumption through re-use, but also protects rivers and lakes—the ultimate source of freshwater.
+By understanding that droughts stress these water bodies, protecting them from pollution becomes even more important, as pollutants concentrate to higher levels when less water is available.

 Technology: New Options for Treating Tougher Water

 The good news is that water treatment technology has made significant strides and can be economically implemented at agricultural or industrial facilities that produce wastewater.
 Some of these innovative technologies include:

 - Compact and simple biological systems that use microorganisms to reduce organic matter

 - Reverse osmosis (RO) that uses pressure to squeeze freshwater out of wastewater via semi-permeable membranes

 - Electrodialysis reversal (EDR)—an electrochemical process—that utilizes the latest in membrane technology to selectively separate ions and extract them from wastewater

 - Evaporators and crystallizers that use heat to separate fresh water from contaminants